KSP-KOS/KOS/doc/source/bindings.rst

 NextNode
 --------

-Get-only. ``nextnode`` returns the next planned maneuver :struct:`node` in the SHIP's flight plan.
+Get-only. ``nextnode`` returns the next planned maneuver :struct:`ManeuverNode` in the SHIP's flight plan.
 Will throw an exception if no node exists, or if called on a ship that is not the active vessel.

 .. _hasnode: